Project activities

 Monitoring the project’s goals and results

-The final report summarises all project activities and results and assesses the achievement of the project’s goals.
-It also assesses the project’s success and describes how the activities developed during the project will continue after the project.
-The report must honestly describe any problems experienced during the project and present any development proposals.
+The monitoring reports describe the progress of the project by reporting period, while the final report assesses the overall success of the project and identifies how the activities developed in the project will continue after the project.
+In addition, describe the problems encountered in the implementation of the project and highlight any development proposals.

-Hint: Keep the project plan visible when writing your report.
-Read the EURA 2021 system’s reporting instructions early on.
+Hint: Keep the project plan visible when you type a report.
+Read the reporting instructions for EURA 2021 in good time.

 Changes in the implementation of the project